ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Calcium supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Calcium vary significantly in how well your body absorbs and uses them — and Microcrystalline Hydroxyapatite vs Calcium Carbonate is one of the most commonly compared pairs.

-Microcrystalline Hydroxyapatite has a higher bioavailability tier (high (S1 — best tier)) compared to Calcium Carbonate (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Microcrystalline Hydroxyapatite has high absorption compared to Calcium Carbonate (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Microcrystalline Hydroxyapatite carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Calcium Carbonate carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Microcrystalline Hydroxyapatite shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Calcium Carbonate shows moderate absorption and is classified as Customer Choice.

 Microcrystalline Hydroxyapatite is the actual mineral form found in bone, providing not just calcium and phosphorus but also the collagen matrix proteins, growth factors, and bone morphogenetic proteins naturally present in cortical bone.
-Research shows superior outcomes for bone density versus elemental calcium supplementation alone.
+Research suggests it may support bone density outcomes more effectively than elemental calcium supplementation alone.

 Dosing Comparison